doncatnip/kanone/README.md

 * Easy serialization of the whole context, containing errors and values which should be re-populated ( e.g. when your domain validator lowers the input ).
+  Quite handy if you have some RPC service which validates raw Form data submitted by an ajax call.

 * Punycode-aware DomainLabel, Domain, and Email validator.

+* experimental Twisted support via monkey patching: write asynchronous validators by simply returning Deferreds.

 # Getting started